cminh99/login-system-nodejs/README.md

-# passport-authenticate-nodejs
+# login-system-nodejs

-Simple nodejs application that allows users to log in and sign up through their Google and Facebook accounts.
+The simple Nodejs application allows users to log in and register through Google and Facebook accounts.
 This application uses the modules `passport-local`, ` passport-facebook`, `passport-google-oauth20` to authenticate the user.

 ### Usage

 #### Create an Application

 You must register an application with **Google** and **Facebook**.
 If you have not already done so, a new project can be created in the [Google Developers Console](https://console.developers.google.com/) and [Facebook For Developers](https://developers.facebook.com/).
 Your application will be issued a `CLIENT_ID/APP_ID` and `CLIENT_SECRET/APP_SECRET`, which need to be provided to the strategy.
-You will also need to configure a redirect URI which matches the route in your application.

 #### Configuration